 IBC is owned by six leading international bodies representing both exhibitors and visitors.

-During IBC’s virtual week our Owners will be providing valuable content as part of the official IBC Showcase programme.
+During IBC’s virtual week and beyond our Owners will be providing valuable content as part of the official IBC Showcase programme.

 IABM has drawn together experts from all sectors of Broadcast and Media to deliver a compelling virtual event that looks at where the industry is now heading – and how to succeed in the new world.
 You simply can’t afford to miss this event.